Api Ratuniyarawa

-Api Ratuniyarawa (born 11 July 1986) is a registered sex offender and ex-professional rugby union player who most recently played for English Premiership side London Irish until they went into administration.
+Api Ratuniyarawa (born 11 July 1986) is a Fijian former rugby union player who most recently played for English Premiership side London Irish until they went into administration.
 He was named in Fiji's squad for the 2015 Rugby World Cup.
+He was given a two year and ten month jail term in January 2024 after being convicted of sexual assault.

 Playing career

 Northampton Saints

 In September 2016, he signed for Northampton Saints joining another Fijian player, Campese Ma'afu at the club.

 After joining Saints, the lock featured in three games for the club before being called away to Fiji for the Autumn Internationals, earning his 20th cap for his country against his Northampton Saints teammates Dylan Hartley, Courtney Lawes and Teimana Harrison at Twickenham on Saturday 19 November 2016.

 Having racked up 31 appearances for the club, Ratuniyarawa was involved in the Saints' campaign to secure European Champions Cup rugby for the 2017/18 season.
 They beat Stade Francais in the European Champions Cup play-off final by one point to seal the last spot in the following season's competition, Ratuniyarawa coming off the bench to make an impact in that fixture.